Education Program Project

 Location: St. Paul’s Church

-April 6, 3:00 pm -The Bronxville Public Library presents: Poetry and Legacy-Readings from Native Lands.
-Winners of the 6th Annual Poetry Contest will be announced followed by a reception.
+April 6, 3:00 pm -The Bronxville Public Library presented: Poetry and Legacy-Readings from Native Lands.
+Winners of the 6th Annual Poetry Contest were announced at a reception that followed.

-April 21-27 - Dine 350 Restaurant Week is being sponsored by the Eastchester/Tuckahoe Chamber of Commerce to commemorate the 350th Anniversary of Eastchester.
-Come enjoy a fabulous dinner for only $25 per person.
-Come again May 12-18!
-Some restrictions apply.
+April 21-27 - Dine 350 Restaurant Week was sponsored by the Eastchester/Tuckahoe Chamber of Commerce to commemorate the 350th Anniversary of Eastchester.
+A fabulous dinner for only $25 per person was offered.

-April 25, 6:00 pm – Student Presentations of Performing Arts: Tuckahoe Middle-High School Auditorium.
-Promptly at 6:00 pm the Eastchester Middle School Dance presentation will begin.
+April 25, 5:00 pm – Student Presentations of Performing Arts: Tuckahoe Middle-High School Auditorium.
+The Eastchester Middle School Dance presentation was included.

-April 30, 6:30 pm The Tuckahoe Library presents a performance by The Hendry School of Irish Dance.
-Enjoy a selection of Irish dances, songs played by Irish musicians, and a celebration of Irish heritage and culture!
-Registration is required* Please call 914.961.2121
+April 30, 6:30 pm The Tuckahoe Library presented a performance by The Hendry School of Irish Dance.
+The audience enjoyed a selection of Irish dances, songs played by Irish musicians, and a celebration of Irish heritage and culture!

-May 12-18 - Dine 350 Restaurant Week is being sponsored by the Eastchester/Tuckahoe Chamber of Commerce to commemorate the 350th Anniversary of Eastchester.
-Enjoy a fabulous dinner for only $25 per person.
-Some restrictions apply.
+May 12-18 - Dine 350 Restaurant Week was again sponsored by the Eastchester/Tuckahoe Chamber of Commerce to commemorate the 350th Anniversary of Eastchester.

-June 24– The 350th anniversary of the signing of the deed between Thomas Pell and the original 10 farm families will be commemorated at Eastchester Town Hall.
+June 24– The 350th anniversary of the signing of the deed between Thomas Pell and the original 10 farm families was commemorated at a Special Town Board Meeting at Eastchester Town Hall.

-June 29 - A living history Trolley Tour to key locations will run throughout the day.
-Tickets are required.
+June 29 - A living history Trolley Tour to key locations ran throughout the day.
+Tickets were required.

-September 4 – November 9th - Legacies & Landmarks: Eastchester, Tuckahoe and Bronxville at 350 will be exhibited at Concordia’s OSilas Gallery.
-This showcase will provide visual evidence of the past residents who left their marks both here and beyond the town, contributing to the proud legacy that is Eastchester’s.
-Additionally, photographs, both vintage and modern, will document the impact and influence of marble industry on the three communities.
+September 4 – November 9th - Legacies & Landmarks: Eastchester, Tuckahoe and Bronxville at 350 was exhibited at Concordia’s OSilas Gallery.
+This showcase provided visual evidence of past residents who left their marks both here and beyond the town, contributing to the proud legacy that is Eastchester’s.
+Additionally, photographs, both vintage and modern, documented the impact and influence of the marble industry on the three communities.

-Winter 2014 - Out of the Wilderness: The Emergence of Eastchester, Tuckahoe and Bronxville, 1664-2014, the first-ever book on the town’s history will be released.
+December 3 - Out of the Wilderness: The Emergence of Eastchester, Tuckahoe and Bronxville, 1664-2014, the first-ever book on the town’s history was released.

 October 2013 – Launch of www.eastchester350.org

 October 1, 2013 – Trip to St. Paul’s Church in Mt.
-Vernon, a Fall 2013 Course Catalog offering from the Bronxville Adult School
+Vernon, a Fall 2013 course, was offered by the Bronxville Adult School

-October 17, 2013 – Trip to the Lower East Side Tenement Museum, a Fall 2013 Course Catalog offering from the Bronxville Adult School .
-The tenement’s immigrant families are featured in 97 Orchard by Jane Ziegelman, the book selected by the three library directors for the 2014 One Book/One Community Reading Program.
+October 17, 2013 – Trip to the Lower East Side Tenement Museum, a Fall 2013 course, was offered by the Bronxville Adult School .
+The tenement’s immigrant families were featured in 97 Orchard by Jane Ziegelman, the book selected by the three library directors for the 2014 One Book/One Community Reading Program.